-The YMCA prohibits staff members from babysitting for, caring for, providing instruction to, or engaging in a social relationship outside of approved YMCA activites with children (other than family) who participate in YMCA programs or class activities.
+The YMCA prohibits staff members from babysitting for, caring for, providing instruction to, or engaging in social relationships outside of approved YMCA activities with children (other than family) who participate in YMCA programs or class activities.
 This includes all social media platforms.
 This policy is designed for the protection of all involved - children, staff members, parents and the YMCA.
-If you have further questions, please do not hestiate to speak with the executive director.
+If you have further questions, please do not hesitate to speak with the Executive Director.